What Is a Glassblowing Class and What Should You Expect?

 3. You’ll Learn by Doing (and Failing)

-Your first piece might lopsided.
+Your first piece might be lopsided.
 Your second might crack in the annealer.
-That’s part of the process.
-Glass is unforgiving, but also incredibly forgiving in its own way—mistakes often lead to beautiful, unexpected results.
-Instructors will guide you through each gather (dipping the pipe into molten glass), bubble, and shape, offering real-time feedback.
-Embrace the wobbles—they’re proof you’re trying.
+That is part of the process.
+Glass is an unforgiving medium that reacts instantly to temperature changes and movement, but it is also incredibly forgiving in its own way.
+Mistakes often lead to beautiful, unexpected results that a perfectionist would never have planned.

 4. Patience Is Part of the Process